Covid 19 coronavirus: Small businesses will brief the Epidemic Response Committee

 Emma Fraser, from Allure Nail Studio and the NZ Beauty Association

-The beauty industry was made up of about 1700 SMEs and sole traders, with most of them owned by women, said Emma Fraser from the NZ Beauty Association.
+The beauty industry was made up of about 1700 SMEs and sole traders, with most of them owned by women, said Emma Fraser.

 At her Allure Nail Studio in Tauranga, the wage subsidy went straight to her staff but there were a multitude of other bills which needed to be paid.